Coma (comet): X-rays

 Comets were found to emit X-rays in late-March 1996.
 This surprised researchers, because X-ray emission is usually associated with very high-temperature bodies.
+Thomas E. Cravens was the first to propose an explanation in early 1997.
 The X-rays are thought to be generated by the interaction between comets and the solar wind: when highly charged ions fly through a cometary atmosphere, they collide with cometary atoms and molecules, "ripping off" one or more electrons from the comet.
 This ripping off leads to the emission of X-rays and far ultraviolet photons.

 Observation

-With basic Earth-surface based telescope and some technique, the size of the coma can be calculated.
-Called the drift method, one locks the telescope in position and measures the time for the visible disc pass through the field of view.
+With a basic Earth-surface based telescope and some technique, the size of the coma can be calculated.
+Called the drift method, one locks the telescope in position and measures the time for the visible disc to pass through the field of view.
 That time multiplied by the cosine of the comet's declination, times .25, should equal the coma's diameter in arcminutes.
 If the distance to the comet is known, then the apparent size of the coma can be determined.

 In 2015, it was noted that the ALICE instrument on the ESA Rosetta spacecraft to comet 67/P, detected hydrogen, oxygen, carbon and nitrogen in the coma, which they also called the comet's atmosphere.
 Alice is an ultraviolet spectrograph, and it found that electrons created by UV light were colliding and breaking up molecules of water and carbon monoxide.

 Hydrogen gas halo

 OAO-2 ('Stargazer') discovered large halos of hydrogen gas around comets.
-Space probe Giotto detected hydrogen ions at distance of 7.8 million km away from Halley when it did close flyby of the comet in 1986.
+Space probe Giotto detected hydrogen ions at distance of 7.8 million km away from Halley when it did a close flyby of the comet in 1986.
 A hydrogen gas halo was detected to be 15 times the diameter of Sun (12.5 million miles).
-This triggered NASA to point the Pioneer Venus mission at the Comet, and it was determined that the Comet emitting 12 tons of water per second.
+This triggered NASA to point the Pioneer Venus mission at the Comet, and it was determined that the Comet was emitting 12 tons of water per second.
 The hydrogen gas emission has not been detected from Earth's surface because those wavelengths are blocked by the atmosphere.
 The process by which water is broken down into hydrogen and oxygen was studied by the ALICE instrument aboard the Rosetta spacecraft.
 One of the issues is where the hydrogen is coming from and how (e.g. Water splitting):

 A hydrogen gas halo three times the size of the Sun was detected by Skylab around Comet Kohoutek in the 1970s.
 SOHO detected a hydrogen gas halo bigger than 1 AU in radius around Comet Hale–Bopp.
 Water emitted by the comet is broken up by sunlight, and the hydrogen in turn emits ultra-violet light.
-The halos have been measured to be ten billion meters across 10^10, many times bigger than the Sun.
+The halos have been measured to be ten billion meters across, many times bigger than the Sun.
 The hydrogen atom are very light so they can travel a long distance before they are themselves ionized by the Sun.
 When the hydrogen atoms are ionized they are especially swept away by the solar wind.